roryogorman/visita-galicia/README.md

      - A Google Map of Galicia is shown with an animated 'drop' of markers.
 Test Successful.
      - Hovering over each marker gives the name of the location.
 Test Successful.
      - Clicking on the marker gives a pop-up window giving the name, type of amenity & a link to a Trip Advisor Galicia page.
-     - Depending on the device used, the zoom on th map is defaulted to a 'best-fit' factor.
+     - Depending on the device used, the zoom on the map is defaulted to a 'best-fit' factor.
 Test Successful.

 #### Provinces Information
      - A map of the province within Galicia & a description of the province.
 Test Successful.
      - 3 divs aligned beside each other.
 Test Successful.
      - The divs contain a stock image of the activity & a description of the activity.
 Test Successful.
-     - Mobile Devices: On small mobile devices, the acivities are stacked on each other i.e. 1 column of 3 rows.
+     - Mobile Devices: On small mobile devices, the activities are stacked on each other i.e. 1 column of 3 rows.

 #### Footer Section:
     - Social Media Links: